 Australia is a huge country, so even if you live here, getting from one place to another might require booking a flight.
 For example, a domestic non-stop flight from Sydney to Perth would take you 5 hours.

 If you are flying long-distance, the airfare from your departure country to Australian cities will not differ too much, so think about logistics from a perspective of what region you want to explore first.
 Australia is an isolated continent, therefore, expect to have a long flight.
 Make sure to spare some time for a jetlag and adjusting to a new time zone.

 The main gateways to Australia are Sydney, Melbourne, Brisbane and Perth.
-They are well connected, with multiple budget airlines offering daily flights.
-We use Expedia for all our flight bookings.

 Australia is definitely on the expensive side of Asia Pacific.
 If you are coming from the travellers’ paradise of South-East Asia, be ready for a big jump in your expenses!

 Depending where you are flying from, the plane tickets might be the biggest expense when travelling to Australia.
 If you have time and patience, shop around to find the best deal and buy your tickets well in advance.

 The most expensive time to travel to Australia is their summer, which is the period between December and February.
 If you are on a tight budget, consider going to the Land Down Under just a little out of the peak season.